Calypso Cascades and Ouzel Falls, Wild Basin Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+866' net elevation gain (+902' total roundtrip elevation gain)|

-Ouzel Falls drop 40' through a narrow chute and flow under a long bridge spanning Ouzel Creek.
+Ouzel Falls drops 40' through a narrow chute and flows under a long bridge across Ouzel Creek.
 Ouzel Creek continues a short distance to a dramatic convergence with North St Vrain Creek, the Wild Basin Area's primary drainage.

 While the falls are impressive, the lively riparian corridor through which you'll pass is equally compelling.
-Visitors will enjoy moderate grades and miles of stream access for angling and exploration.
-Crowds build quickly, so an early arrival is recommended:
+Visitors will enjoy moderate grades and miles of stream access for fishing and exploration.
+Arrive early to secure parking and avoid crowds:

 Social trails leads from either side of the bridge to closer views of the falls, but climbing the falls is strongly discouraged, as the terrain is uneven and deceptively slick.
 Exercise caution when scrambling, and maintain a safe distance from moving water.